-Ongoing research studies indicate that single day removal events can be highly effective in lowering the local lionfish population.
-For example, in the first ever lionfish derby in 2009, participants removed 1,408 lionfish from Green Turtle Cay, Abaco, Bahamas.
-Listed below are the total number of lionfish removed from REEF derbies for the past four years.
-Because lionfish have no controlling predators in the invaded range, diver removals are one of the few effective means of reducing the lionfish population at present.
+Ongoing research studies indicate that single day removal events can be highly effective in lowering the local lionfish populations.
+The 2020 Upper Keys Derby removed 1321 lionfish from South Florida reefs in one day.
+Listed below are the total number of lionfish removed from REEF derbies.
+Diver removals are one of the few effective means of reducing the lionfish population at present.

 1,578 lionfish removed in 2010

 2,951 lionfish removed in 2013

 2,820 lionfish removed in 2014

 Train Divers, Encourage Ongoing Removals

 The captain’s meeting at the derby serves to train divers how to properly collect and handle venomous lionfish.
 Information on where to find lionfish, what tools and techniques are available and how to safely and effectively use them, increases both success and safety of participants.